evanxg852000/evanxg852000.github.io/services.md

 <li class="train">
     <h4>Training</h4>
     <p>I have been working with the below technologies for years.
-I offer two training formats: Online and On-Site.
-I share our expertise with beginners and advanced developers.</p>
+I offer two training formats: Online and On-site.
+I will share my expertise with your team using practical implementation challenges.</p>
 </li>

 <li class="cons">